Journalism for sale

-The Waseda Chronicle is an independent non-profit newsroom dedicated to investigative journalism.
-It is an official member of the GIJN (Global Investigative Journalism Network) which is comprised of 155 non-profit news organizations from 65 countries.
-The Waseda Chronicle joined the network in June 2017, becoming its first Japanese member.
+Waseda Chronicle is an independent, nonprofit newsroom dedicated to investigative journalism.
+We are an official member of the Global Investigative Journalism Network (GIJN), which is comprised of 184 nonprofit news organizations from 77 countries.
+Waseda Chronicle joined GIJN in June 2017, becoming its first Japanese member.

-The Waseda Chronicle started out as a project of the Waseda University Journalism Institute on February 1, 2017 with an inaugural issue featuring the series article “Journalism for Sale”.
+Waseda Chronicle started out as a project of the Waseda University Journalism Institute.
+On February 1, 2017, we began publication with the series “Journalism for Sale.”

-About a year since its inception it became independent from the university in order to evolve into a new journalism NGO that advocates investigative journalism.
+About a year since its inception, Waseda Chronicle became independent from the university in order to evolve into a new investigative journalism nonprofit.

-The Waseda Chronicle will remain true to its initial aim to become a news organization that is supported by citizens and that conducts journalistic activities that cannot be carried out by established media circles.
+Waseda Chronicle is supported by citizens and conducts journalistic activities that cannot be carried out by established media circles.

-With your support, the Waseda Chronicle will be able to maintain independent, transparent, sustainable, accurate, fair and investigative journalism.
+With your support, Waseda Chronicle will continue to provide investigative journalism that is independent, transparent, and sustainable.

-Investigative journalism involves independently investigating and publicizing institutional impropriety and corruption by entities holding great power, such as governments and large corporations.
+Investigative journalism involves independently investigating and publicizing institutional impropriety and corruption by the powerful, such as governments and large corporations.

-To clarify the Chronicle’s mission, we drew up a definition of “investigative journalism.”
+To clarify Waseda Chronicle’s mission, we drew up a definition of the investigative journalism we practice.
 The definition of investigative journalism surely differs from journalist to journalist.
-The key-points of our definition of investigative journalism are following;
+The key points of our definition are as follows:

-The first is the existence of victims.
-We stand on the side of the victims and our goal is to bring them justice.
-We propose that the purpose of investigative journalism is to end the corruption, fraud, injustice and negligence by powerful forces that create victims.
+We stand with victims of the powerful, and our goal is to bring them justice.
+In our eyes, the purpose of investigative journalism is to end the corruption, fraud, injustice, and negligence by powerful forces that create victims.

 We also emphasize the importance of journalists’ subjectivity.
-We describe this as follows: it can be said that the work of investigative journalism rests on the subjectivity of journalists, which arises from journalists’ critical awareness of the issues, questions and hypotheses, and antagonism toward powerful forces.
-We have determined our mission to be to practice investigative journalism as so defined.
+It can be said that the work of investigative journalism rests on the subjectivity of journalists, which arises from their critical awareness and questioning of social issues, as well as their antagonism toward power.
+Our mission is to practice investigative journalism as so defined.

 We aim for articles published by the Waseda Chronicle to be accurate, independent, transparent and fair.
 We will use every available method for gathering information when we determine it to be in the public interest.
-In educating students, we convey to them journalistic ethics and methodology by having them practice investigative journalism.
-We sow the seeds for students to contribute to the revitalization of journalism in Japan as independent journalists after graduating.
+When educating students, we convey to them journalistic ethics and methodology by having them practice investigative journalism.
+We sow the seeds for students to contribute to the revitalization of journalism in Japan after graduating.

 Hanada, Tatsuro, 2017, A Real Crisis, a Real Hope. http://www.hanadataz.jp/w1/00/de.html#20170827’.